sveltejs/kit/documentation/docs/30-advanced/20-hooks.md

 - `src/hooks.server.js` — your app's server hooks
 - `src/hooks.client.js` — your app's client hooks
-- `src/hooks.js` — your app's isomorphic hooks
+- `src/hooks.js` — your app's hooks that run on both the client and server

 Code in the client & server modules will run when the application starts up, making them useful for initializing database clients and so on.